sta8isznt/Python/README.md

 # Python

 A Python repository.
-Here you can find the material you will need for the course!
+Here you can find the material you will need in the course!